mlpack/mlpack/doc/tutorials/range_search.md

 Range search is a simple machine learning task which aims to find all the neighbors of a point that fall into a certain range of distances.
 In this setting, we have a *query* and a *reference* dataset.
-Given a certain range, for each point in the *query* dataset, we wish to know all points in the \b reference dataset which have distances within that given range to the given query point.
+Given a certain range, for each point in the *query* dataset, we wish to know all points in the reference dataset which have distances within that given range to the given query point.